 RECBC ensures the public is well served by real estate professionals who are ethical and competent.
 We are committed to the public interest and to ensuring the professionalism and integrity of the real estate industry.

-We regulate the real estate profession in BC, enforcing the licensing and conduct requirements of the Real Estate Services Act for individuals and brokerages engaged in real estate sales, rental and strata property management.
+We regulate the real estate profession in BC, enforcing the licensing and conduct requirements of the Real Estate Services Act for individuals and brokerages engaged in real estate sales, rental property and strata management.

 To fulfill our responsibility for ensuring that the interests of consumers who use the services of licensed real estate professionals are adequately protected, we take action in four main areas.